Governor’s Chair for Environmental Biotechnology

 Hazen’s research focuses on how naturally occurring bacteria can sometimes break down and detoxify hazardous materials.
 He is also working with a team of researchers who have developed a method of using bacteria to help test for the presence of a wide array of pollutants.

 Hazen holds a joint appointment with the College of Engineering’s Civil and Environmental Engineering Department and the College of Arts and Sciences’ departments of Microbiology and Earth and Planetary Sciences.
-He is also director of the Institute for a Secure and Sustainable Environment (ISSE).

 Plus, he works closely with the UT-ORNL Joint Institute for Biological Sciences and the Center for Environmental Biotechnology.